OpenSlides/openslides-manage-service/README.md

 of this configuration YAML file.

-## HTTPS
+## SSL encryption

-The manage tool provides settable options for using HTTPS, which can be set in a `config.yml` file.
+The manage tool provides settable options for using SSL encryption, which can be set in a `config.yml` file.

 If you do not use a custom `config.yml` the setup command generates a self-signed certificate by default.